 2X points at U.S. restaurants, U.S. gas stations, and US supermarkets.

 1X points on other purchases.
-Terms and limitations apply.
+Terms apply.

 |Notable benefits||$75 credit per stay when staying 2 consecutive nights at a Hotel Collection brand (up to 3 rooms per stay) toward qualifying on-property charges, including dining, spa and resort activities||$100 annual airline fee credit (from selected, qualifying airline)